Macrame Dream Catcher

 Over time, the tribe grew and the spider woman was no longer able to protect all the families.
 As a result, she asked the women of the tribe to make the spider's web out of cloth and hang it on a wooden ring. 🕸️

 The first dream catchers that were made were hung over the beds of newborns and young children to protect them.
 This is how the dreamcatcher was born.
 Then, It was popularized by other tribes and has crossed the years and centuries until today to become a real decorative object with strong symbolism.

 Why a Macrame Dreamcatcher ?

 Over the years, the dream catcher has gradually become an essential object of decoration and fashion.
 There is a multitude of variations of the dream catcher, whether in terms of products, shapes, colors and especially in terms of materials used.
 Among these materials, cotton macrame threads are perfectly suited to this type of creation.
 Moreover, macrame and the bohemian spirit have values in common with the symbolism of the dream catcher, namely lightness, freedom and well-being.

-Feathers, symbol of goodness and love, are also a more than present element on this type of interior decoration.
+Feathers, symbols of goodness and love, are also a more than present element in this type of interior decoration.
 According to the myths, they are used as a ladder to guide the dreams to the spirit of the sleeper

 How to make a Macrame Dream catcher ?

 Do you want to make your own Macrame Dreamcatcher?
 Nothing could be easier.
 Start by gathering the necessary elements to make it.

 Like the American Natives before, you'll need a sage wood circle.
 If not, another type of softwood will do just fine.
 You can also use a metal ring (available here).
 You will have to cover it with string to embellish it, softening its texture and feel.